Cameron on India trade trip amid graft scandal

 TATA group, an Indian company that owns car maker Jaguar Land Rover, is now Britain's biggest employer in the manufacturing sector and, in a nod to how the relationship is evolving, London will stop giving India foreign aid after 2015.

-Cameron is expected to lobby India to open up its economy to foreign investment to allow retailers, such as Britain's Tesco (TSCO.L), to open outlets there amid frustration that many of the sectors in which British business excels remain partly or fully closed to foreign investors.
+Cameron is expected to lobby India to open up its economy to foreign investment to allow retailers, such as Britain's Tesco, to open outlets there amid frustration that many of the sectors in which British business excels remain partly or fully closed to foreign investors.

-India is forecast to spend $1 trillion in the next five years on infrastructure and Britain is hoping its firms may win some of those contracts.
+India is forecast to spend $1 trillion (645 billion pounds) in the next five years on infrastructure and Britain is hoping its firms may win some of those contracts.

 Some British companies have run into problems in the past.
-Mobile phone operator Vodafone has repeatedly clashed with the Indian authorities over taxes and oil company Royal Dutch/Shell (RDSa.L) has asked the British government to raise a tax dispute it has with India during Cameron's visit .
+Mobile phone operator Vodafone has repeatedly clashed with the Indian authorities over taxes and oil company Royal Dutch/Shell has asked the British government to raise a tax dispute it has with India during Cameron's visit [ID:nL5N0BF6OX].

 Cameron's aim is to double trade between the two nations from 11.5 billion pounds in 2010, when he last visited, to 23 billion pounds in 2015.
 Officials say that goal remains on track.